 Are you missing user accounts from your PC after upgrading to Windows 11 or Windows 10?
 If after upgrading your Windows computer to the next version, you find that one or more User Accounts are missing, then this post will be able to help you fix the issue.

-User Accounts missing
+User Accounts missing after upgrading

-In the course of the issue, we found that the user account which we were missing had its entry under the hood of Users directory.
+In the course of the issue, we found that the user account which we were missing had its entry under the hood of the Users directory.
 We also could not rename the entry because rename option is greyed out for it.
-Also when we tried to create a new user account with the same name, obviously Windows didn’t allowed us to do so.
+Also when we tried to create a new user account with the same name, obviously Windows didn’t allow us to do so.

 Then how do we solve this issue?
 Well, in this article we tell you the way to fix this.
 After doing a bit of research, we found that the User we were missing was still available inside Windows but it has lost group membership, i.e. there is no group to which this user belongs, that’s why it is not available to you.
 You can check this in the following way: